-Private Plaintiffs
+F. Private Plaintiffs

-Finally, private parties are not to be forgotten as another pool of plaintiffs.
-Shareholders of bank holding companies, employees who participated in retirement funds that were heavily invested in the holding company's stock and trustees of the bank holding companies - supported by activist plaintiff's law firms - will all appear on the scene of any failed financial institution.
-Because of the automatic stay of discovery required under the PSLRA, securities class actions remain in their preliminary stages while a motion to dismiss is pending.
+Finally, private parties are another pool of plaintiffs.
+Shareholders of bank holding companies, employees who participated in retirement funds that were heavily invested in the holding company's stock and trustees of the bank holding companies, supported by activist plaintiffs' law firms, will all appear on the scene of any failed financial institution.
+Because of the automatic stay of discovery required under the Private Securities Litigation Reform Act of 1995 ("PSLRA"), securities class actions remain in their preliminary stages while a motion to dismiss is pending.24

-And a Deluge of Defendants
+G. And a Deluge of Defendants